MahdiFirouz2002/Concurrent_computing/README.md

    - Description: This project simulates the famous cycling event, Tour de France, where multiple cyclists compete in stages.
 The simulation is designed to run concurrently, with each cyclist being handled by a separate process.
    - Technologies: Python, Multiprocessing

+3. **Football Game Simulation**
+   - Description: This project simulates a football game where each player is represented by a separate process.
+The game starts with a random player possessing the ball, and the ball is passed randomly among players until it reaches the goalkeeper, ending the match.
+   - Technologies: Python, MPI

+4. **Exam Time Analysis**
+   - Description: This project simulates an exam scenario where each student receives and returns the exam paper with varying delays.
+Using multiprocessing, it calculates the total time each student had for answering the exam and computes the average time per student.
+   - Technologies: Python, Multiprocessing

 ### Usage

 1. **Workers Project**